 It's important to note that carbohydrate deficiencies are rare in developed countries where a varied diet is consumed, however, some people are at risk of deficiency, such as people following a low-carbohydrate diet.

 It's important to note that carbohydrate is not an essential nutrient as the body can use ketones as a source of energy, however a low carbohydrate intake can lead to other deficiencies if not balanced with other essential nutrients.

 The two subcategories are insoluble and soluble fiber.

-Fibre has been shown to promote good health, support healthy heart function and blood sugar.
+Fibre has been shown to promote good health and support healthy heart function and blood sugar.

-Persons consuming generous amounts of dietary fibre, compared to those who have minimal fibre intake, are having low risk of CHR stroke hypertension diabetes obesity and certain gastrointestinal disorders.
-Increase in the intake of high fibre food improves serum lipoprotein values ,lowers blood pressure level, improves blood glucose control for diabetes, aids weight loss and promotes regularity.
+Persons consuming generous amounts of dietary fibre, compared to those who have minimal fibre intake, are having a low risk of CHR stroke hypertension diabetes obesity, and certain gastrointestinal disorders.
+An increase in the intake of high-fibre food improves serum lipoprotein values, lowers blood pressure levels, improves blood glucose control for diabetes, aids weight loss, and promotes regularity.